tuckerweibell/recipe/src/components/EzFlashMessage/EzFlashMessage.md

 Adding an `onDismiss` event handler will display an icon button in the top right hand corner of the flash message that can be used to dismiss the flash message.
 This state is local to the component in which the flash message is displayed.

+Autohide flash messages should not be used with `onDismiss`.

 ```jsx
 () => {
   const [visible, setVisible] = React.useState(true);